tuhlmann/lift-mongo.g8/README.md

     cd <project-name>

 Please see the README file in your new project for further instructions on configuring and running your app.

+## Versions

+Instead of allowing the user to select Scala, Lift, and SBT versions, this template uses predetermined versions.
+This will hopefully make it easier for new users to get the proper versions of dependent libraries.